This post may contain affiliate links. Please read our disclosure policy.

 • Substitute half the chocolate chips with chopped walnuts or pecans for some crunch.

-2. Finish the batter: In another bowl, whisk the eggs, buttermilk, and melted butter.
-Pour the wet ingredients into the bowl of dry ingredients and stir together until just combined.
+1. Make the batter: In a medium bowl, whisk the flour, sugar, baking powder, baking soda, and salt.
+In a separate bowl, whisk the eggs, buttermilk, and melted butter.
+Pour the wet ingredients into the bowl of dry ingredients, and stir to combine.
 Let the batter rest for 10 to 15 minutes.

-3. Prepare: Preheat your waffle iron for about 6 to 7 minutes, depending on the model.
+1. Prepare: Preheat your waffle iron for about six to seven minutes, depending on the model.
 It may also be necessary to use a small amount of nonstick spray.
 Fold the chocolate chips into the batter.

-close up image of a bite of chocolate chip waffles topped with syrup, fresh strawberries, and whipped cream served on a white round plate
+Stack of four chocolate chip waffles topped with syrup, fresh strawberries, and whipped cream served on a white round plate.

 Serving Suggestions

-Serve your chocolate chip waffles with butter, syrup, whipped cream, fresh berries and/or powdered sugar.
-Or try something creative like peanut butter and banana slices!
+• Traditional Toppings: Serve your waffles with butter, maple syrup, whipped cream, fresh berries, and/or powdered sugar.

 What kind of chocolate chips are best for waffles?